Skip to content

 Gremlin vs GQL

-This guide compares Gremlin (Apache TinkerPop) with GQL (ISO/IEC 39075) to help you choose the right query language for your use case.
+This guide compares Gremlin (Apache TinkerPop) with GQL (ISO/IEC 39075) to help in choosing the right query language.

 Philosophy